PlatONnetwork/docs/docs/EVM智能合约开发.md

      * Transfer tokens from other address
      */
     function _transfer(address _from, address _to, uint _value) internal returns (bool success){
-        // Make sure the destination address is not 0x0，Because address 0x0 represents destruction require(_to != address(0x0));
+        // Make sure the destination address is not 0x0, Because address 0x0 represents destruction require(_to != address(0x0));
         // Check the sender balance
         require(balanceOf[_from] >= _value);